datalimited/datalimited/README.md

 - Catch-only method with sample importance resampling based on asconcellos and Cochrane (2005); see `?comsir`
 - Panel regression in the style of Costello et al. (2012); see `?prm`
 - State-space catch-only model; see `?sscom`

-C++ functions are in the `src` folder and loaded via [the Rcpp package](http://cran.r-project.org/web/packages/Rcpp/index.html) and R functions are in the `R` folder.
-Documentation is written with [Roxygen comments](http://r-pkgs.had.co.nz/man.html) following [the devtools package development philosophy](http://r-pkgs.had.co.nz).

-Load the package and read the documentation with:

 ```R
 library("datalimited")